connornishijima/Lixie-projects/Serial Parser/README.md

     lix.begin("/dev/DEVICE_NAME")

 **PLEASE NOTE** - This relies on the idea that the UART RX pin of the Arduino stays an INPUT, and is never driven HIGH.
-If driven HIGH while connected to the RasPi, this will fry your Pi!
+If driven HIGH while connected to the RasPi, this will fry your Pi with 5 volts!